Baker Hughes Rig Count: U.S. Up 2

-The U.S. rig count is up two rigs from last week to 455, with oil rigs up four to 356, gas rigs down one to 99, and miscellaneous rigs down one to zero, according to Baker Hughes.
+The U.S. rig count is up two rigs from last week to 457, with oil rigs up three to 359, gas rigs down one to 98, and miscellaneous rigs unchanged at zero, according to Baker Hughes.

 Canada’s most trusted and comprehensive source of oil and gas industry insight and intelligence.Start your free trial